smartgic/docker-mycroft/README.md

 **PulseAudio is a requirement and has to be up and running on the host to expose a socket and allow the containers to use microphone and speakers.**

+If you plan to run Mycroft AI on a Raspberry Pi, have a look to this Ansible playbooks: https://github.com/smartgic/ansible-playbooks-mycroft.git

+This will help you to set the requirements such as firmware, overclocking, PulseAudio, filesystem, etc... *(except the Docker setup)*.

 ## How to use these images